Region-of-Interest Prioritised Sampling for Constrained Autonomous Exploration Systems: Literature Review

 \subsection{Autonomous Space Exploration}

-Autonomous Exploration for Gathering Increased Science (AEGIS) \cite{AEGIS} was developed for the Opportunity rover \cite{Oppurtunity} on Mars to increase the scientific output of the mission by allowing autonomous acquisition of mission relevant data.
-The aim of the AEGIS system is to detect rocks by analysing images from the navigation camera of the rover and directing scientific instruments, like the ChemCam \cite{ChemCam}, to acquire scientific data from the surroundings of the rover without consultation with Earth scientists.
+Autonomous Exploration for Gathering Increased Science (AEGIS)~\cite{AEGIS} was developed for the Opportunity rover~\cite{Oppurtunity} on Mars to increase the scientific output of the mission by allowing autonomous acquisition of mission relevant data.
+The aim of the AEGIS system is to detect rocks by analysing images from the navigation camera of the rover and to direct scientific instruments, like the ChemCam~\cite{ChemCam}, to acquire scientific data from the surroundings of the rover without consultation with Earth scientists.
 Earlier all images were downlinked and analysed on Earth and then the rovers were instructed to perform extra measurements or revisit an area from which they had moved away.
-However, with the AEGIS system new scientific information could be gathered autonomously by the rover which led to increased scientific throughputs \cite{AEGIS_Result}.
-The current work builds on the idea of autonomous scientific data collection and provides a method of prioritisation (ranking) for RoIs based on spatial frequency variations without any prior knowledge about the surrounding terrain.
+However, with the AEGIS system new scientific information could be gathered autonomously by the rover leading to increased scientific throughput~\cite{AEGIS_Result}.
+The current work builds on the idea of autonomous scientific data collection and provides a method for prioritising (ranking) the RoIs based on spatial frequency variations without any prior knowledge about the surrounding terrain.